 One of the reasons why this is so important is because we find people online now more than offline – we are our Google Results.
-Your digital footprint can either boost your credibility or harm it.
+Your digital footprint or online presence can either boost your credibility or harm it.
 Your digital brand is about who you are and how other people see you.
-It’s in your best interest if you are looking for your ideal job or wanting to attract your ideal clients that you know exactly how you are showing up online.
+It’s in your best interest if you are looking for your ideal job or wanting to attract your targeted companies that you know exactly how you are showing up online.
 Consider how it’s going to help you as a job seeker, leader, or entrepreneur?

 - Who do you want to be known for?

-- How do you want to be seen by your ideal audience?
+- How do you want to be seen by your ideal community?

 - What are your goals for being found online?

 I recently helped a client who had been job searching for over a year and was feeling defeated because she wasn’t getting hired.
 She couldn’t figure out why this was happening to her because her resume got her interviews, and her interviews seemed to go well, but she never received a job offered.